tasdikrahman/tasdikrahman.com/content/posts/2026-03-19-a-few-notes-on-karpenter-after-running-it-for-a-couple-of-years.md

 With this annotation on the pod, Karpenter will not drain the node this job lands on for the duration of its run, ensuring the job completes without being interrupted.

 Using this annotation thoughtfully is essential for Karpenter to function normally in a cluster.
 Imagine a cluster where a large number of workloads have this annotation set — Karpenter would simply not be able to disrupt any of those nodes, leading to no drain operations and ultimately defeating the purpose of having Karpenter as the autoscaler in the first place.

-## Single node pool vs. multiple node pools

-Another common question is whether to have multiple Karpenter node pools or a single large one.
-There are pros and cons to both approaches.

-Multiple node pools give you the flexibility to have different disruption budget knobs — different t-shirt sizes, if you will.
-For example, one node pool with a 5% disruption budget, the default at 10%, and others at 20% or even 30%.
-There are obviously other configuration knobs inside the node pool beyond disruption budgets, but you get the general idea.

-That said, with segregation of workloads into different node pools, bin packing efficiency is not fully utilised.
-If instead you had one single large node pool where all Karpenter-targeting workloads would go, you would get the maximum bin packing efficiency out of Karpenter across all of them.

-## Pod Disruption Budgets

 Karpenter also respects pod disruption budgets specified for applications.
 If disrupting a node would violate a workload's PDB, Karpenter will not disrupt it.